cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 .. _quick-start-label:

-Quick start
+Quick Start
 ===========

 This section explains how to get started using Tarantella to distributedly train an existing TensorFlow 2/Keras model.
-First we will examine what changes to your code have to be made, before we will look into the execution of your script with ``tarantella`` on the command line.
+First, we will examine what changes have to be made to your code, before we will look into the execution of your script with ``tarantella`` on the command line.
-Finally, we will state in more detail what features Tarantella currently supports and what important points need to be taken into account when using Tarantella.
+Finally, we will present the features Tarantella currently supports and what important points need to be taken into account when using Tarantella.

 Code example: LeNet-5 on MNIST